gmc-code/PC-Microbit-Extension-backup/docs/games/tilt_pixels.rst

 .. admonition:: Tasks

+    Use subclasses to complete the following:

     #.
 Modify the code to use a button press to peek at the answer for half a second while still playing the game.
     #.
-Write code to store all the game scores and display the average score with a button press.
+Modify the code so that the A and B buttons move the pixel left to right instead of tilting left to right.
+Keep the tilting in the y-direction.
     #.
-Write code to use the A and B buttons to adjust the game speed in steps of about 100.
+Write code to use the A and B buttons to adjust the game speed in steps of 100 with a minimum of 100 and a maximum of 800.
     #.
-Add a default parameter to the __init__ method for the game speed and use a for loop to increment the game speed from 200 to 500 in steps of 100 so that only 4 games are played.
+Add a default parameter to the __init__ method for the game speed and use a for-loop to increment the game speed down from 1000 to 200 in steps of 200 so that 5 games are played that get faster each game.
     #.
-Modify the code so that the A and B buttons move the pixel left to right instead of tilting left to right.
-Keep the tilting in the y-direction.
+Write code to store all the game scores and display the average score with a button press.